use-ink/ink-docs/docs/macros-attributes/event.md

 Defines an ink! event.
 A contract can define multiple such ink! events.

+Events can now be defined independently of contracts.
+The legacy syntax of events defined within a contract module using `#[ink(event)]` continues to be valid.

 [See our section on Events](/basics/events) for a detailed description and examples.